google-research/flood-forecasting/docs/source/usage/models.rst

 a (nonlinear) handoff network, which is then used to initialize the cell state and hidden state of a new LSTM that rolls out over the forecast period.

+This is a former produciton model that was previously used for the `Google FloodHub <https://sites.research.google/floods/>`__.
+It is described in detail in [Nearing2024]_.

 Mean-Embedding-Forecast-LSTM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :py:class:`googlehydrology.modelzoo.mean_embedding_forecast_lstm.MeanEmbeddingForecastLSTM` is a forecasting model that uses separate embedding networks for hindcast and forecast inputs.
 It aggregates these inputs using masked means before passing them into respective LSTMs for the hindcast and forecast periods.

+This is the current production model, as of December 2025, for the `Google FloodHub <https://sites.research.google/floods/>`__.
+It is described in detail in [Gauch2025]_.

 Implementing a new model
 ^^^^^^^^^^^^^^^^^^^^^^^^